-So to answer your specific question, your income can be a deciding factor in determining if your wife qualifies for the USDA program, even though she is applying for the loan as a sole borrower.
-If you an your wife's combined household adjusted gross income is lower than the USDA borrower income limit for your county then your wife should be approved for the loan, assuming she meets the other borrower qualification guidelines.
-If your household adjusted gross income is greater than the USDA borrower income limit then your wife will not qualify for the USDA program.
-The adjusted gross income limit for the USDA Guaranteed Loan Program is typically 115% of the median household income for the area.
+The non-borrower spouse’s income may be the deciding factor in determining if you qualify for a USDA mortgage, even if you apply for the loan as a sole borrower.
+If you, your spouse and other household members’ combined adjusted gross income is lower than the USDA borrower income limit for your county, then you should be approved for the loan, assuming you meet the other borrower qualification guidelines.
+If your household adjusted gross income is greater than the income limit, then you are not eligible for a USDA home loan.

 Additionally, when you apply for a USDA home loan lenders are required to verify the assets held by all household members which may be another reason why the lender requests financial documents from a non-borrower spouse.
 In some cases, cash withdrawals from a personal business by a household member are also included in the applicant's income calculation which is why the lender may request bank statements from a non-borrower spouse.

 Lenders review income and asset information from a non-borrower spouse that lives in the property to make sure that you do not attempt to get around the household income limit.
 For example, you cannot exclude a spouse from your mortgage application so that you do not exceed applicable income limit.